 , Download File

-For tips on advocacy and communicating with staff, see the helpful resources section.
+For tips on advocacy and effective communication with staff, please visit the following sections in Seeds of Hope.

 ,